This post was originally published in March 2023. Updated January 2026 to reflect developments from Google and other search engines.

 I tell you what, let’s make this a bit easier.
 Here is the on-page optimisation checklist I made to accompany my BrightonSEO talk in 2022.

 Especially if you don’t know to optimise your content (or aren’t sure how to), this is the sort of thing that can so easily be missed.
+You’ll find a space to fill this in within your CMS, often on the same page you upload the blog or in post settings.

-The main things to consider:
+The main things to consider when writing your meta titles:

 Creating SEO content beyond blogs